Kimberly-McBlaze/Numbers-Station/README.md

 # Numbers-Station
 Inspired by numbers stations heard on shortwave radio, this will create a one-time-pad and encode your message into numbers.
+These scripts were generated using ChatGPT.
 -------------

 **How to use:**